 One question worth considering is, “Am I a perfect judge?”
 What does that mean?
 Well, do I know, and understand, everything that has ever happened or ever will happen to this individual?
 Can I see, and understand, with perfect clarity, into the thoughts, motives, and desires of this person’s heart?
 If I could actually do these things, I might have a just case for withholding forgiveness.
 Here is the dagger.
 I don’t have this ability.
 Only one person does – Jesus Christ.
 And He purchased it at an enormous cost – He bled from every pore to obtain it.2 The Lord asserts His right of “choosing to forgive” as well as a commandment for us to forgive each other in a book of scripture known as the Doctrine and Covenants.
 In D&C 64:10, the Lord asserts, “I, the Lord, will forgive whom I will forgive, but of you it is required to forgive all men.”3 The Lord knows that I’m not capable of being a perfect judge and He asks me to trust Him and forgive others.

 Am I being fair to withhold forgiveness?

 Something else I like to remember are those times when I wanted God to forgive something I had done or grant me the benefit of the doubt.
 I felt that my situation was unique and no one could quite understand it.
-Turning this around, might it seem selfish for me to not extend forgiveness towards others or maybe realize that there are some things I may never quite understand about their motives and actions?
-Jesus taught a parable on this called, “The Parable of the Unforgiving Servant.”4 If I’m honest with myself, I’ll realize that I’ve done things I’m not proud of and have asked, even begged, for God to have mercy.
+Turning this around, might it seem hypocritical of me to not extend forgiveness towards others or maybe realize that there are some things I may never quite understand about their motives and actions?
+Jesus taught a parable on this called “The Parable of the Unforgiving Servant.”4 If I’m honest with myself, I’ll realize that I’ve done things I’m not proud of and have asked, even begged, for God to have mercy.
 It only seems fair that I would be merciful to those around me.